CEI-lab/ece3400-2017/docs/lab1.md

 - 1 Robot chassis, with screws, ball bearings, etc.

 ### Pre-lab Assignment
-Each team must create a repository on GitHub, both to share and save code (source control) and to manage your website.
-By the beginning of your lab session, you should have created a GitHub account and made a basic website.
+By the beginning of your lab session, your team must have created a GitHub account and made a basic website.
+We will use GitHub to share and save code (source control), and to manage the website.
 To create a GitHub account go to github.com and request a private account via the educational discount (https://education.github.com/discount_requests/new).
 There is a document on BlackBoard with more details on GitHub.
 This link (RYAN ADD LINK!) has helpful remarks on how to use GitHub, and how to build a website.

 In addition, you should have reviewed the Arduino Reference (http://arduino.cc/en/Reference/HomePage) page and made yourself familiar with its layout and some basic functions and syntax.
 Also, read up on how the Parallax Continuous Rotation Servo is used in a circuit: http://www.parallax.com/downloads/continuous-rotation-servo-documentation.

-### Notebook Documentation
+### Documentation
-Throughout this lab and ALL labs, remember to have each team member document their steps and experiences in their own lab notebook.
-Notebooks should contain personal notes, schematics, diagrams, and documentation of results and challenges of this lab.
-These notebooks will be looked over at the end of your lab session to ensure two things: that you were present in the lab (remember: labs are required), and that you are taking good notes.
-Keep in mind that you will use your notebooks until the end of the final project.
-The notebooks will keep track of your progress with the labs and project, how the labs tie into the final project.
-There is a document on BlackBoard with more details about the Lab Notebook – read it and follow it!
+Throughout this lab and ALL labs, remember to document your progress on your website.
+Add anything that you think might be useful to the next person doing the lab.
+This may include helpful notes, code, schematics, diagrams, videos, and documentation of results and challenges of this lab.
+You will be graded on the thoroughness and readability of these websites.

+Remember, all labs are mandatory; attendance will be taken at every lab.
+All labs will require you to split into two sub-teams, be sure to note on the website what work is carried out by whom.

 ### Procedure

-1. **Dismantling a robot from last semester**
-Your TAs will assign you a robot from last year to dismantle.
-All of the major components (servo motors, Arduino boards, FPGA boards, batteries, breadboards, soldered protoboards, etc.) are to be placed in appropriate containers as identified by your TAs.
-You can save any soldered protoboards to practice soldering (see section 7).
-Do not keep anything for yourselves/your team.
+Split into two teams.
+Each team needs:
+- 1 Arduino Uno
+- 1 Continuous rotation servos
+- 1 Pushbutton
+- 1 LED (any color except IR!)
+- 1 Potentiometer
+- Several resistors (kΩ range)
+- 1 Solderless breadboard

 2. **Communicating between the Uno and IDE**
 Split your team into two groups.
 Each group will need the materials listed above.